COOL, a Context Outlooker, and its Application to Question Answering and other Natural Language Processing Tasks: Experiments

-Natural language inference, also termed natural language understanding, targets to determine whether two input sequences entail or contradict each other~\cite{wang-etal-2018-glue}.
-For instance, in the settings of the Question-answering Natural Language Inference (QNLI) data set~\cite{rajpurkar-etal-2016-squad}, given a question-passage pair, the task is to predict if the passage contains an answer for the question.
-The General Language Understanding Evaluation benchmark (GLUE), composed of 9 data sets for different tasks, is widely used in natural language inference~\cite{wang-etal-2018-glue}.
-Except for the tasks in which the input is made of single short sentences, we evaluate the proposed approach on the Multi-Genre Natural Language Inference Corpus (MNLI)~\cite{williams-etal-2018-broad}, the Question-answering NLI data set (QNLI)~\cite{rajpurkar-etal-2016-squad}, the Microsoft Research Paraphrase Corpus (MRPC)~\cite{dolan-brockett-2005-automatically}, the Recognizing Textual Entailment data set (RTE)~\cite{rte}, the Semantic Textual Similarity Benchmark (STS-B)~\cite{sts-b}.
-The commonly used metrics for the task is...
+\paragraph{Natural language inference.} Natural language inference (NLI), also termed natural language understanding (NLU), targets to determine whether two input sequences entail or contradict each other ~\cite{wang-etal-2018-glue}.
+The General Language Understanding Evaluation benchmark (GLUE), composed of 9 datasets for different tasks, is widely used for NLI.
+We evaluate the proposed approach on the Multi-Genre Natural Language Inference Corpus (MNLI)~\cite{williams-etal-2018-broad}, the Question-answering NLI dataset (QNLI)~\cite{rajpurkar-etal-2016-squad}, the Microsoft Research Paraphrase Corpus (MRPC)~\cite{dolan-brockett-2005-automatically}, the Recognizing Textual Entailment dataset (RTE)~\cite{rte}, and the Semantic Textual Similarity Benchmark (STS-B)~\cite{sts-b}.
 The results are presented in Table~\ref{tab:nli_results}.
-The COOL context outlooker is perform as well as BERT on MNLI and better on the other data sets.
-COOL achieves significant improvement on MRPC and RTE.

-The metrics for MRPC is accuracy and F1 score.
-The metrics for STS-B is Pearson Correlation.
-The metrics for MNLI, QNLI and RTE is accuracy.
+COOL(BERT) and COOL(RoBERTa) always outperform the originals, excluding on the MNLI dataset.
+Moreover, COOL(BERT) and COOL(RoBERTa) achieve significant improvements on the MRPC and RTE datasets.